chris-t-fernando/Spotfy-ChatGPT-integration/lambda/README.md

 ```
 Repeat for each playlist you want auto-rotated.
 Set `enabled=false` to pause.

+### Field reference
+- `window_days`: Size of the historical window used to compute novelty metrics and exclusion sets.
+Larger windows block reusing artists/tracks for longer, increasing freshness at the cost of OpenAI/Spotify matches.
+- `track_count`: Target number of tracks to publish.
+We request more than this from OpenAI to account for filtering, but the playlist is trimmed to exactly `track_count` when possible.
+- `max_tracks_per_artist`: Hard cap on how many tracks from the same artist can appear in a single scheduled run.
+- `max_overlap_yesterday`: Max proportion (0–1) of today’s URIs that can overlap with the previous day’s URIs before the result is considered out-of-guardrail (logged as a warning).
+- `max_overlap_window`: Same as above but measured against the last `window_days` entries.
+- `min_new_artists_window`: Minimum fraction of artists that must be new compared to the rolling window.
+Raising this value forces more novel artists and can increase `artist_blocked` exclusions.
+- `history_entries`: Rolling log of previous runs (auto-maintained).
+Do not edit manually unless seeding initial history.
+- `rotation_cursor`: Pointer used to select the next entry in `rotation_themes`.
+The Lambda updates this automatically after each successful run.

 ### 2. How scheduling works
 - EventBridge calls the Lambda once per day (`{"scheduled":true}`).
 - Lambda scans `playlistbot_state` for `enabled=true` entries, determines the rotation theme for the day, and regenerates the Spotify playlist by `playlist_id`.
 - Novelty guards enforce rolling no-repeat windows, maximum overlap, and minimum new artist ratios.
 Exclusions are passed into OpenAI prompts and enforced post-generation.
+- OpenAI retries for scheduled runs are controlled via the Terraform variable `scheduled_openai_max_attempts` (default `1`).
+Bump this to `2`+ if the OpenAI API is intermittently unavailable and you want additional automatic retries.

 ### 3. Adding/changing sub-genres (rotation themes)
 - Add additional objects in `rotation_themes`.
 The Lambda picks them deterministically using `(YYYYMMDD % len(rotation_themes))`, ensuring a predictable cycle.